-- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Carbon Carbon Intensity Scope 1 & 2 ial product ntribute to

-This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes.

-• % of the portfolio aligned with the UN Sustainable Development Goals.
+- What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Carbon Carbon Intensity Scope 1 & 2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes. - % of the portfolio aligned with the UN Sustainable Development Goals.